Skip to main navigation Skip to main content

 Dailey received her bachelor's degree in business administration from the University of Kentucky and her master's degree in business administration from Morehead State University.
 She is a 2009 graduate of the Commissioner's Executive Leadership Program.

-Chief of Staff, Kim Potter-Blair
+Chief of Staff Kim Potter-Blair

-Potter-Blair is an active member and was elected to the board of directors for the Correctional Peace Officers Foundation (CPOF) in June 2015.
-She has been a longtime member of the Kentucky Council on Crime and Delinquency where she previously served as president of the Bluegrass Chapter.
-She is a graduate of the inaugural Commissioner's Executive Leadership Program, which began in May 2005 and received the Commissioner's Award in 2006.
-She is a member of the Association of Women Executives in Corrections (AWEC) and she served as a mentor to two women in the Governor's Minority Management Training Program (GMMTP) in 2018-2019.
-She was a participant in the National Institute of Corrections (NIC) Executive Forum for Deputy Directors and Executive Leadership for Women.
+Potter-Blair was elected to the board of directors for the Correctional Peace Officers Foundation in 2015.
+She is a member of the Kentucky Council on Crime and Delinquency and previously served as president of the Bluegrass Chapter.
+She is a member of the Association of Women Executives in Corrections, and she served as a mentor to two women in the Governor's Minority Management Training Program in 2018-2019.
+She was a participant in the National Institute of Corrections Executive Forum for Deputy Directors and Executive Leadership for Women.